 As I have mentioned before in this place, my father is an engineer and he has worked on a lot of road safety incidents, and I suppose over the years I have become used to listening to his matter-of-fact way of describing what happens when a vehicle hits another vehicle or hits a cyclist or a pedestrian or a truck.
-There is a very cold law of physics, K=1⁄2mv2, which basically means that you really do not want to get hit by something that is heavy and you certainly do not want to get hit by something that is moving quickly, and even if you have crumple zones and other things that can dissipate that energy, those forces are inhuman and the results are traumatic.
+There is a very cold law of physics, $K=\frac{1}{2}mv^2$, which basically means that you really do not want to get hit by something that is heavy and you certainly do not want to get hit by something that is heavy and you certainly do not want to get hit by something that is not runnel zones and other things that can dissipate that energy, those forces are inhuman and the results are traumatic.
 Of course it is our first responders, particularly our paramedics, who have to deal initially with that, and then it is our ED medical professionals and those in intensive care.

 I would like to note that Austin Hospital, which provides emergency care and intensive care to Preston and our area, has recently had a tragic loss of one of their key members, Professor Rinaldo Bellomo, who I did not know personally but I understand was a beloved figure within that ICU team.
 He had come to Australia from Italy.
 Acting Speaker De Martino, as you may appreciate, many people do that and make a great contribution to our society, and he had certainly done so, not only as a clinician in our area but as one of the world's leading medical researchers in intensive care.
-For those who know that research well, he had an h-index of I believe 201, which is quite extraordinary.
+For those who know that research world well, he had an h-index of I believe 201, which is quite extraordinary.
 That is almost Nobel laureate territory.
-I will not do a full eulogy here - that has happened appropriately with his colleagues - but I would just like to quote the European Society of Intensive Care Medicine, who issued a statement describing Professor Bellomo as 'a towering figure in the fields of intensive care medicine' and saying 'the global intensive care community have lost a giant.'
-He leaves behind his beloved wife and daughter and many grieving hearts around the world.
+I will not do a full eulogy here - that has happened appropriately with his colleagues - but I would just like to quote the European Society of Intensive Care Medicine, who issued a statement describing Professor Bellomo as 'a towering figure in the fields of intensive care medicine' and saying:

+\dots the global intensive care community have lost a giant.
+He leaves behind his beloved wife and daughter, and many grieving hearts around the world.

 I would just like to place on record our gratitude for his work in the Preston area, and our thoughts are with his colleagues, his friends and his family.
 I am sure if Professor Bellomo could be here he would say, as medical professionals always do, that prevention is much better than cure when it comes to severe trauma, and of course part 2 of the bill in front of us and indeed part 3 are part of this government's important and ongoing reforming work to prevent and minimise road trauma.